-As of Dec cember 31, 2016
+As of December 31, 2016

+Active market Observable input Non-observable input T-4-1

-Active market (Level 1) RMB Observable input (Level 2) RMB Non-observable input (Level 3) RMB Total RMB
+(Level 1) RMB (Level 2) RMB (Level 3) RMB Total RMB

-Assets:
+Assets: RWID RMB Idilb IUID

 Short-term investments:

-Monetary wealth management products - 430,200,000 - 430,200,000
+Monetary wealth management products 430,200,000 430,200,000

 Liabilities:

-Guarantee liabilities - - 6,207,812 6,207,812
+Guarantee liabilities 6,207,812 6,207,812

-As of December 31, 2016
+ember 31, 2016

-Active market (Level 1) US\$ Observable input (Level 2) US\$ Non-observable input (Level 3) US\$ Total US\$
+Active market (Level 1) Observable input (Level 2) Non-observable input (Level 3) Total

+US\$ US\$ US\$ US\$

 Assets:

 Short-term investments:

-Monetary wealth management products - 63,457,879 - 63,457,879
+Monetary wealth management products 63,457,879 63,457,879

 Liabilities:

 Guarantee liabilities 915,701 915,701

 At December 31, 2016, the discounted cash flow methodology is used to estimate the fair value of guarantee liabilities.
 The significant unobservable inputs used in the fair value measurement of guarantee liabilities include the discount rate and expected delinquency rates applied in the valuation models.
 These inputs in isolation can cause significant increases or decreases in fair value.
 Specifically, when a discounted cash flow model is used to determine fair value, the significant input used in the valuation model is the discount rate applied to present value the projected cash flows.
-Increases in the discount rate can significantly lower the fair value of guarantee liabilities; conversely a decrease in the discount rate can significantly increase the fair value of the guarantee liabilities.
-The discount rate is determined based on the market rates.
-Increase in the expected delinquency rates can significantly increase the fair value of guarantee liabilities; conversely a decrease in the expected delinquency rates can significantly increase the fair value of guarantee liabilities.
+Increases in the discount rate can significantly lower the fair value of guarantee liabilities; conversely a decrease in the discount rate can significantly increase the fair value of guarantee liabilities; conversely a decrease in the expected delinquency rates can significantly increase the fair value of guarantee liabilities; conversely a decrease in the expected delinquency rates can significantly increase the fair value of guarantee liabilities.